vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 of the social and religious questions of the day.
-The editorial eloquence of Agarkar was still in its dawn ; the exuberant rhetorical style of Vishnushastri felt the limitations of a newspaper article ; nor do we any- where find the "parthian shots" of Mr. Tilak, his inci- sive logic and trenchant criticism.
-With all their- faults, the news-papers — especially the Kesari — supplied the wants of their readers and were everywhere praised with warmth and enthusiasm.
+The editorial eloquence of Agarkar was still in its dawn ; the exuberant rhetorical style of Vishnushastri felt the limitations of a newspaper article ; nor do we any###where find the "parthian shots" of Mr. Tilak, his inci###sive logic and trenchant criticism.
+With all their###faults, the news-papers — especially the Kesari — supplied the wants of their readers and were everywhere praised with warmth and enthusiasm.